abohatyrov/search_word/README.md

 - [ ] The `cut` command is used to extract specific fields or sections of each line in a text file or from standard input.
 The `-d:` parameter specifies the delimiter used to separate fields in each line.
 The `-f1` parameter specifies the field number to be extracted.
 - [ ] The `sleep` command is used to introduce a delay (specified by the sleep interval) between search cycles.

+## Conclusion
+The script offers an efficient way to continuously search for specific words in text files and log their occurrences.
+With a user-defined or default 15-minute search interval, it provides valuable insights for monitoring word presence over time.
+This flexible script accommodates various needs and simplifies text analysis, making it a valuable tool for tracking specific terms in documents.